FasterSpeeding/Alluka/docs/usage.md

 --8<-- "./docs_src/usage.py:114:118"
 ```

-For a type dependency to work, the linked client will have to have an implementation loaded for it.
+For a type dependency to work, the linked client has to have an implementation loaded for each type.
-While right now the only way to load type dependencies is with the lower-level
-[Client.set_type_dependency][alluka.abc.Client.set_type_dependency] method, more approaches and
-helpers will be added in the future as Alluka is further developed.
+[Client.set_type_dependency][alluka.abc.Client.set_type_dependency] is used to pair up the types
+you'll be using in [alluka.inject][] with initialised implementations of them.

 ### Overriding callback dependencies